 How Are Neck and Shoulder Pain Diagnosed?

-Myelography/CT scanning: Sometimes used as an alternative to MRI.
+- Myelography/CT scanning: This is sometimes used as an alternative to MRI.

 How Are Neck and Shoulder Pain Treated?